 Step 4: Update Your FAFSA

-If you submitted your FAFSA before you (or your parents) filed this past year's taxes, you're required to update your FAFSA with the final numbers from your tax return.
+If you submitted your FAFSA before you (or your parents) filed the prior-prior year's taxes, you're required to update your FAFSA with the final numbers from your tax return.
 You should update your information as soon as possible after you file your taxes.

 You can use the IRS Data Retrieval Tool (IRS DRT) to easily import your information from the IRS directly into your FAFSA.
-Check first to see if your tax return is available and if you are eligible to use the tool, and keep in mind that you usually have to wait a few weeks after filing your taxes before you can use the IRS DRT.
+Check first to see if your tax return is available and if you are eligible to use the tool.

 Step 5: Review Your Award Letter